angelxuanchang/nlp-class/project.md

 * Originality
 * Substance (amount of work done for the project)
 * Well documented use of prior results from research papers
-* Clarity of the writing
+* Clarity of the writing, code and documentaiton quality
 * Quality of experimental design
 * Quality of evaluation and results
 * Theoretical insights / Practical insights